eranif/codelite/docs/docs/code_completion/cxx.md

-## Code Completion
+# Code Completion
 ---

-All of the code completion functionality offered by CodeLite are coming from the [Language Server Plugin](../plugins/lsp.md)
+The code completion functionality is now provided by the [Language Server Plugin][1]

+ [1]: /plugins/lsp